scipion-chem/docs/docs/index.rst

     :maxdepth: 1
     :caption: Plugins

+    intro
     Scipion Chem is aimed to perform a wide variety of Virtual Drug Screening tasks, and, for such purpose, additional plugins have been developed to take on some of the tasks involved in the process.

     This are the plugins currently offered by Scipion Chem:

+    :hidden:
     plugins/pwchem/index
     plugins/fpocket/index
     plugins/p2rank/index